Teen Vogue: Leadership and format changes

 In May 2016, Elaine Welteroth was appointed as editor, replacing Astley when she departed to become editor-in-chief of Architectural Digest.
 Welteroth's appointment at 29 saw her become the then-youngest editor in Condé Nast's history, and the second African-American.
 Her appointment came as part of a new leadership team in which she would work closely with digital editorial director Phillip Picardi and creative director Marie Suter.

 Teen Vogue suffered from the same sales decline that hit all teen fashion magazines in the new millennium.
 Its single-copy sales dropped 50 percent in the first six months of 2016.
 Beginning with the December/January 2017 issue, Teen Vogue began publishing quarterly, cutting back from ten issues per year to four issues per year.
 The first quarterly issue focused on "young love."

 On April 29, 2017, Welteroth was named editor-in-chief of Teen Vogue.
 On November 2, 2017, it was announced Teen Vogue would cease its print edition and continue as an online-only publication as part of a new round of cost cuts.
+Welteroth later criticized the move as well as Condé Nast's lack of notice given to staff, stating that her attempts to find a new investor were prohibited by the company.

 In January 2018, Welteroth left the magazine, and Picardi was named chief content officer.
 On February 5, 2018, Samhita Mukhopadhyay joined the masthead as executive editor.
 In March, Marie Suter left the magazine and Condé Nast.
 She was replaced as creative director by Erin Hover in April 2018.
 In August, it was announced that Picardi was also leaving the magazine and Condé Nast.
-In October 2018, it was announced that Lindsay Peoples Wagner would serve as the Editor in Chief of Teen Vogue.
+In October 2018, it was announced that Lindsay Peoples Wagner would serve as the editor in chief of Teen Vogue.

-Alexi McCammond, a reporter at Axios, had been expected to take over as Editor-in-Chief on March 24, 2021, but resigned prior her taking on the post.
-On April 7, 2021, Teen Vogue announced Danielle Kwateng as the publication's new Executive Editor.
-On May 10, 2021, Condé Nast announced that Versha Sharma, a managing editor at NowThis, was set to become Teen Vogue's next editor-in-chief.
+Alexi McCammond, a reporter at Axios, had been expected to take over as editor-in-chief on March 24, 2021, but resigned prior her taking on the post when a series of bigoted tweets from her college days came to light.
+On April 7, 2021, Teen Vogue announced Danielle Kwateng as the publication's new executive editor.
+On May 10, 2021, Condé Nast announced that Versha Sharma, a managing editor at NowThis, would become Teen Vogue's next editor-in-chief.
 Sharma was expected to begin on May 24, 2021.
+Based on her experience at NowThis, Sharma introduced more video content to appeal to young audiences.
+She also stated her support for improving worker conditions and unionization of the magazine's staff.

+As of 2022, Teen Vogue has a "New Hollywood" series, a revamping of their earlier "Young Hollywood" franchise.